Vitamins

 Pharyngitis can be caused by many things.
 Viral infections are the most common cause.
 Tonsillitis is usually from viral or bacterial infections.
 Other causes include:

-• Fungi, such as in those that cause a yeast infection
+• Fungi, such as in those that cause a yeast infection.

-• Allergies, like hay fever or allergies affecting the nose
+• Allergies, like hay fever or allergies affecting the nose.

-• Sinus infection
+• Sinus infection.

-• Cancers
+• Cancers.

-• Injuries
+• Injuries.

-• Irritants, like cigarette smoke or air pollution
+• Irritants, like cigarette smoke or air pollution.

-• Stomach acids in the throat
+• Stomach acids in the throat.

 Which children are at risk for pharyngitis and tonsillitis?

 Viral and bacterial infections are spread by close contact with other people who are sick.
-For example, kids attending school or daycare are at risk.
+For example, children attending school or daycare are at risk.
 This is especially true during the winter months, when most viral and bacterial infections happen.

 What are the symptoms of pharyngitis and tonsillitis in a child?